dotnet/docfx/Documentation/spec/docfx_document_schema.md

 | `markdown` | `type` MUST be `string`.
 It means the property is in [DocFX flavored Markdown](..\spec\docfx_flavored_markdown.md) syntax.
 Application CAN help to transform it into HTML format.

 ### 6.4 uidResolver
 This key only takes effect when the `contentType` value for current property is `uid`.
 It defines what properties can be fetched by others when they cross reference this uid.
-Generally we would suggest that properties such as `name`, `displayName` to be saved.
+Generally we would suggest that properties such as `name`, `displayName` be saved.
 Property names are split by `,` with the following syntax: `{propertyName1},{propertyName2},{propertyName3},...{propertyNameN}`.
 If the value is not specified, the default value is `name,displayName,fullName`.
-The included properties will be exported to the output xrefmap.yml and cross referenced by others.
+The included properties will be exported to the output xrefmap.yml and can be cross referenced by others.

 ### 6.5 tags
 The value of this keyword MUST be an `array`, elements of the array MUST be strings and MUST be unique.
 It provides hints for applications to decide how to interpret the property, for example, `localizable` tag can help Localization team to interpret the property as *localizable*; `metadata` tag can help DocFX to fill in additional metadata, e.g. github commit information.